-I am pleased to present the draft Fiscal Year (FY) 2017/18 Budget for the City of Fort Bragg, the Fort Bragg Municipal Improvement District, No. 1, and the Fort Bragg Redevelopment Successor Agency.
+I am pleased to present the Fiscal Year (FY) 2017/18 Budget for the City of Fort Bragg, the Fort Bragg Municipal Improvement District, No. 1, and the Fort Bragg Redevelopment Successor Agency.
 The annual budget provides a comprehensive statement of the City's organization, operations and resources.
 It expresses City Council and District Board policies and priorities in all areas of the City's operations and it links near-term priorities with the resources available to achieve them.
 Over the course of the year, the City's budget serves as a financial management tool and as a work plan for the delivery of City services and implementation of capital projects.
 Additionally, the budget presents a summary of accomplishments realized in each area of the City's operations over the past year.
-Following review of the draft FY 2017/18 Budget at a City Council workshop on May 24, 2017, a final budget will be prepared for adoption at a Council meeting in June prior to the beginning of FY 2017/18.
+The Council reviewed the draft FY 2017/18 Budget at a City Council workshop on May 24, 2017 and, based on direction provided at that time, a final budget has been prepared for adoption at the June 26, 2017 City Council meeting.